samkitshah1262/TIR2/README.md

 ## Security

-- API keys are stored in memory only and never persisted
+- API keys are stored securely in environment variables
 - All communication with Azure services is done over HTTPS
-- No data is stored on servers
+- No sensitive data is stored on servers

 ## License